mmaroti/jnisat/README.md

 3. If no adapter library is compiled for your architecture (or you do not trust the ones uploaded in the lib directory), then run `ant jminisat` or `ant jpicosat` to create the appropriate adapter libraries for your operating system.
-On windows you need to install [cygwin](https://www.cygwin.com/) and [ant](http://ant.apache.org/) to build the native libraries.
+On Windows you need to install [cygwin](https://www.cygwin.com/) with the mingw compiler and [ant](http://ant.apache.org/) to build the native libraries, but the compiled adapter library is statically linked and will not be dependent on anything else.

 ## License